google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0 google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 To make this project, first I started with a painted background, similar to what I did for the Paris ATCs only this time I used my Radiant Rain Daubers more.
 I love the shimmer effect of those daubers.

-Money Saving Tip: You could make your own shimmer spray with shimmer paints mixed with isopropyl alcohol in a spritzer bottle.
+Money Saving Tip: If you have any shimmer paints in your stash, you could also make your own shimmer spray with shimmer paints mixed with isopropyl alcohol in a spritzer bottle.
 Custom Colour your shimmer paint spray by adding drops of reinker to the mix.

 Then when the paint and shimmer medium was dry, I took one of these beautiful foliage stamps and some rich purple Stazon ink, and placed images on each little card.

-Next I threaded my sewing machine up and stitched a couple of rows of various coloured thread in random lines around the edges of my cards.
+Next I threaded my sewing machine up and stitched a couple of rows of various coloured thread in random lines around the edges of my cards to make a frame for them.

-After that I finished the backs of them with plum coloured cardstock, more stamped foliage images in deep purple Stazon and a signature stamp in white craft ink, before adhering the fronts and backs together.
-That way, my stamping looked more layered and the back of my stitching was hidden in between the layers of cardstock.
+After that I finished the backs of my little cards with plum coloured cardstock, more stamped foliage images in deep purple Stazon and a signature stamp in white craft ink, before adhering the fronts and backs together.
+That way, my stamping looked more layered and the messy back of my stitching was hidden in between the layers of cardstock.

 sewn atcs

-TIP: I used the end of a ruler as a stamping block as the foliage stamp was a smaller one and it just meant I had more control of the stamp with a smaller stamping block surface.
+TIP: I used the end of a ruler as a stamping block in the photo as the foliage stamp was a smaller one and it just meant I had more control of the stamp with a smaller stamping block surface.
+You can buy small stamp blocks which are easier to manage especially with arthritic fingers!
+Or you can use a stamp positioner to help you get the image in the right place.

-Now I have small acrylic stamping blocks from Stampin' Up! and can use one of the tiniest ones for this purpose instead of using my clear ruler.
+Now I have small acrylic stamping blocks from Stampin' Up! and I alternate between using one of the tiniest blocks or my stamp positioner for this purpose instead of using my clear ruler, depending on my mood and what is within reach.

 sewn atcs

-The finishing touches were some little rhinestone crystals in opposite corners, but I forgot to take photos of my ATCs after I added the crystals!
+The finishing touches for my little cards were to add some little rhinestone crystals in opposite corners, but I forgot to take photos of my ATCs after I added the crystals!
 Sorry about that.

 sewn atcs